UIUC-iSchool-DataViz/is445_obuobg_spring2025/week08/lecture08p2.md

 ## Engines

-Thus far we have used `bqplot` as our primary declaritive method, but we'll start looking at `vega-lite` this week
+Thus far we have used `bqplot` as our primary declarative method, but we'll start looking at `vega-lite` this week

- * `bqplot` - both imperative & declaritive methods
+ * `bqplot` - both imperative & declarative methods
  * `vega-lite` - declaritive

 ---